What is buprenorphine and naloxone?

 other narcotic medications--opioid pain medicine or prescription cough medicine;

-This list is not complete and many other drugs can interact with buprenorphine and naloxone.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+This list is not complete.
+Other drugs may interact with buprenorphine and naloxone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using.
-Give a list of all your medicines to any healthcare provider who treats you.

 More about Bunavail (buprenorphine / naloxone)